 Price: From £14.26

-And while I’m talking about alcoholic tea drinks, I feel that it’s also important to tell you that a few of the following tea-infused alcoholic drinks exist:
+And while I’m talking about alcoholic tea drinks as gifts for tea lovers, I feel that it’s also important to tell you that a few of the following tea-infused alcoholic drinks exist:

 - T.E.A Earl Grey Gin – £41.99 | T.E.A Store ~ Amazon